Read the Cyber Risk Index (2H’2022) methodology here.

 While it's commonly assumed that cyber risk management efforts should be largely focused on protecting critical servers and infrastructure, the human attack vector shouldn’t be so quickly forgotten.

-In a TrendTalksBizSec discussion, Trend Micro’s Jon Clay, VP of threat intelligence, and Ed Cabrera, chief cybersecurity officer, dig into how the global recession could impact hiring and maintaining cybersecurity professionals within organizations.
+In a TrendTalksBizSec discussion, Trend Micro’s Jon Clay, VP of threat intelligence, and Ed Cabrera, chief cybersecurity officer, dig into how the global recession could impact hiring and maintaining cybersecurity professionals within organisations.

 Watch now: TrendTalksBizSec | Part 1: Business Risks Associated with a Recession